 Cannabidiol (CBD) isn’t just one of 113 compounds you find in the cannabis plant; it is, in fact, the most valuable one.
 Unlike THC, CBD doesn’t possess psychoactive properties that typically get you high.
-Far beyond its potentials, CBD has been claimed to treat a wide range of symptoms and illnesses.
+CBD claimed to treat a wide range of symptoms and illnesses.

 CBD’s proponents have noted its effectiveness in treating epilepsy, chronic pain, inflammation, PTSD, anxiety, depression, arthritis, psychosis, and even chronic additions.
 So, it is no surprise that academic researchers such as the Center for Medicinal Cannabis Research and the University of California San Diego are taking a closer look at CBD for its potential anti-cancer properties.